General Instructions :-

 Select the most appropriate option to fill in blank no. 4.

-Select the most appropriate meaning of the idiom given in bold in the following sentence.
+Select the most appropriate synonym of the given word from the following sentence.
+Magical

 Comprehension: